rschristopher/rschristopher.github.io/src/references/nostr.md

  brought about by FAANG companies and their ilk.
 That is, Facebook, Apple, Amazon, Netflix, and
- Google -- along with the other *"big tech"* companies that never made it to that trendy acronym (Twitter, Microsoft, Slack, etc).
+ Google -- along with the other *"big tech"* companies that never made it to that dumb acronym (Twitter, Microsoft, Slack, etc).

 Few questioned the wisdom of this centralizing,